Sai-Suraj-27/ivy/automation_tools/checklists/frontend_checklist.md

               - [ ] ❌: A ToDo comment has been made prompting to remove the decorator and update the implementation as soon as the missing function has been added.
 8. - [ ] ❌: The function/method's test has been added (except in the alias case mentioned in <2>):
        1. - [ ] ❌: All supported arguments are being generated in `handle_frontend_test`/`handle_frontend_method` and passed to `test_frontend_function`/`test_frontend_method`.
        2. - [ ] ❌: The argument generation covers all possible supported values.
-Array sizes, dimensions, and axes adhere to the full supported set of the original function/method.
+Array sizes, dimensions, and axes adhere to the fully supported set of the original function/method.
        3. - [ ] ❌: The `available_dtypes` parameter passed to the helper generating the function/method's input array is set to `helpers.get_dtypes("valid")`.
 If there are unsupported dtypes that cause the test to fail, they should be handled by adding `@with_supported_dtypes`/`@with_unsupported_dtype` to the function/method.
 9. - [ ] ❌: The PR is not introducing any test failures.
        1. - [ ] ❌: The lint checks are passing.